sandy1618/MicronUVGIRobot/Readme.md

 sudo usermod -aG docker $USER

+### Downloading image file from Docker Hub

+docker pull uvtar/trishul:UVtar_client

+## Building Image from source repository

-## Follow these steps after cloning this repository to your home/
+### Follow these steps after cloning this repository to your home/
 #### TODO: for other ros versions and Nvidia implementations , as of now , only melodic version is used.

 cd ~/MicronUVGIRobot/Support/ros-docker-gui

 chmod 666 /var/run/docker.so

 make cpu_ros_melodic

 ## Running docker.
 copy and paste from file docker_run in root or from here:

 ```
 docker run --rm -it --privileged --ipc=host \
 --device=/dev/dri:/dev/dri \